Historic Crew Stadium: Events

 In addition to hosting the Crew home games, Historic Crew Stadium has also hosted other Major League Soccer and professional soccer events.
 It was the site of the 2001 MLS Cup championship and was the host stadium for the Major League Soccer All-Star Game in 2000 and 2005.
 The stadium also hosted the U.S. Open Cup final on two occasions, in 1999 and 2002.

 Both the United States men's and women's national teams have played numerous matches at Historic Crew Stadium, most notably, the 2002 FIFA World Cup qualifier in February 2001 between the U.S. and Mexico known as La Guerra Fria (The Cold War) due to sub-freezing temperatures.
 During the 2003 Women's World Cup, the stadium was one of the venues used during the group stage of the tournament.
 In 2018, Mapfre Stadium was one of three sites selected to host the SheBelieves Cup.

 Historic Crew Stadium has also hosted events outside of professional soccer.
 The NCAA Division I Men's Soccer Championship was held at Crew Stadium in 2001 and 2003.
 In 2002, it hosted the Steinfeld Cup, the championship game of Major League Lacrosse.
 In June 2010, Historic Crew Stadium hosted the inaugural USA Sevens Rugby Collegiate Championship Invitational.

 The venue was a regular site for Ohio High School Athletic Association state championship tournaments in soccer.
 In the local Columbus area, it is the site for the annual Westerville Football Classic, featuring the Westerville Central, Westerville North, Westerville South, and New Albany football teams.
 It has also been host to the local high school football rivalry of parochial schools Bishop Watterson High School and St. Francis DeSales High School.

 In August 2025, the Mid-American Conference announced the 2025 and 2026 women’s soccer conference tournament would be held at the stadium.

+2026 saw the first round of the SMX motocross playoffs hosted by Historic Crew Stadium.
+250cc pro, 450cc pro, and SMX Next amateur races were held on September, 12.
+The skies opened up and the event turned into a mud race.
+In a classic 2 moto format, 250cc overall winner was Daxton Bennick, 450cc overall witnessed a breakthrough win by 450 rookie Haiden Deegan, and SMX Next amateur champion was Hideaway, TX own Kade Johnson.